Nominations: How do we make the final decision on who will be on the Squad?

 How many Hope Squad Members should a school have?

 The number of students on your Hope Squad depends on the size of your school and the available Advisors.
-We recommend having 8-12 students per grade level, resulting in a Hope Squad of approximately 40 students.
-Advisors should oversee the number of ...
+We recommend having your Squad represent 5-10% of your student body; however, the final number of students on the Squad is up to the Advisor(s)' ...